- Interfacial flows: pathogen-fluid interactions in bubbles, drops and films

 We use a combination of theoretical (applied mathematics, including differential equations, linear algebra, nonlinear dynamics, waves and stability) and experimental approaches (flow visualization, high speed imaging techniques, microscopy, image processing) to elucidate the fundamental physical mechanisms of transmission of nosocomial diseases, respiratory diseases, waterborne diseases, and foliar diseases where fluids are ubiquitous and to design and formulate new control strategies.

-Openings: Please contact us for inquiry about openings of Postdoc, Graduate student, and internship positions in the group
+Openings: Please contact us for inquiry about openings of Postdoc, Staff, Graduate Researcher, and Internship positions in the group